c4tom/DreamDevBox/docs/maintenance/update-the-devilbox.rst

 =======================

 1. Ensure ``docker-compose pull`` or ``./update-docker.sh`` is executed
-2. Ensure ``docker-compose rm -f`` is executed after stopping the Devilbox
+2. Ensure ``docker-compose rm -f`` is executed after stopping the DreamDevBox

 .. seealso:: **Troubleshooting:** :ref:`troubleshooting_what_to_do_first`